d0x2f/birthday-checker-infrastructure/README.md

 $ gcloud iam service-accounts keys create deploy-key.json --iam-account="terraform@${TF_PROJECT_ID}.iam.gserviceaccount.com"
 ```

-Note that the `gcp-setup.sh` script exports `$TERRAFORM_STATE_PROJECT_ID`.
+Note that the `gcp-setup.sh` script exports `$TF_PROJECT_ID`.

-These are the credentials used by terraform to deploy, take the
+These are the credentials used by terraform to deploy resources in the next
-`deploy-key.json` file and keep it to use in the next step.
+step.

 ## Running